Frontend integration

 app/hooks/usePaymaster.tsx

-transaction.app/hooks/usePaymaster.tsxconst usePaymaster = async ({ greeterInstance, message, price }: PaymasterProps) => { let gasPrice = ethers.utils.parseEther(price); const paymasterParams = utils.getPaymasterParams(PAYMASTER_CONTRACT_ADDRESS, { type: "General", innerInput: new Uint8Array(), }); const gasLimit = await greeterInstance.estimateGas.setGreeting(message, { customData: { gasPerPubdata: utils.DEFAULT_GAS_PER_PUBDATA_LIMIT, paymasterParams: paymasterParams, }, }); return { maxFeePerGas: gasPrice, maxPriorityFeePerGas: ethers.BigNumber.from(0), gasLimit: gasLimit, customData: { gasPerPubdata: utils.DEFAULT_GAS_PER_PUBDATA_LIMIT, paymasterParams: paymasterParams, }, }; };
+The requirements outline we need to prepare and return thepaymasterParamsto then be passed alongside thesetGreetingtransaction.app/hooks/usePaymaster.tsxconst usePaymaster = async ({ greeterInstance, message, price }: PaymasterProps) => { let gasPrice = ethers.utils.parseEther(price); const paymasterParams = utils.getPaymasterParams(PAYMASTER_CONTRACT_ADDRESS, { type: "General", innerInput: new Uint8Array(), }); const gasLimit = await greeterInstance.estimateGas.setGreeting(message, { customData: { gasPerPubdata: utils.DEFAULT_GAS_PER_PUBDATA_LIMIT, paymasterParams: paymasterParams, }, }); return { maxFeePerGas: gasPrice, maxPriorityFeePerGas: ethers.BigNumber.from(0), gasLimit: gasLimit, customData: { gasPerPubdata: utils.DEFAULT_GAS_PER_PUBDATA_LIMIT, paymasterParams: paymasterParams, }, }; };

-to be used in our application!
+We have prepared our paymasterParams to be used in our application!

-Let's navigate to our last component that needs to be implemented, the Checkout
+Let's navigate to our last component that needs to be implemented, the Checkout component.

 This function is responsible for initiating the transaction that will interact with our Greeter.sol contract to update the message.